For starting greenhouse plants, Tricia enjoys starting with a variety of seeds. These seeds go in her outdoor flower and vegetable gardens.

 Other benefits include:

-Greenhouses may be purchased or handcrafted by those who enjoy woodworking.
-The basic design of a freestanding greenhouse is an oblong box with two sloped roofs and a ridge.
-The ridge may be made from metal or wood and is placed at the highest point of the sloped roof.
-The type of plants to be grown will determine if the ridge is to be a simple strip or a ridge-vent style, which rids the greenhouse of warm, moist air.
+A basic freestanding greenhouse is an oblong box with two sloped roofs and a ridge.
+The ridge is metal or wood one-piece structure placed at the highest point of the sloped roof.
+The type of plants will verify if the ridge is to be a simple strip or a ridge-vent style, which relieves the greenhouse of warm, moist air.

-The eaves or the roof overhang will be any length you choose.
-The purpose of the eave is to keep water away from the windows and walls.
+- Eaves (roof overhang) will be any length you want.
+These help keep water away from windows and interior walls.

-The construction of the greenhouse may be of treated or red cedar wood, aluminum, brick, or concrete.
-Stain or paint may be used for added protection or décor consideration.
-Windows may be glass, screen, or polythene sheets (plastic film).
+- Windows may be glass (avoid direct sunlight), screen, or polythene sheets (plastic film).
 Window materials depend on the building’s location and climate.

 Size and Maintenance